mccurcio/mcc-ds-material/README.md

 ## Miscellaneous

 - :star: [Calibre](https://calibre-ebook.com/) This program is Excellent for organizing PDF's, Epubs and mobi book and article formats.
-My **favorite cataloging software** :free:
+My **favorite book and pdf cataloging software** :free:

 - [100+ Free Data Science Books](https://www.learndatasci.com/free-data-science-books/) :free:

+- [LeanPub](https://leanpub.com/) is a great resource for computer related books.
+Many books are pay what you want.
+They have books by Roger Peng and Jeff Leek who have written books on D.S.

 [Back to top ↑](#data-Science-Practitioner's-Reading-List)